rmnavr/hs_study/materials/hs_2k_roadmap.md

-# Roadmap to confidently build ~2000 LOC general-purpose Haskell apps
+# Roadmap to confidently build small-to-medium general-purpose Haskell apps

-This roadmap focuses on learning well-established software design approaches and deliberately ignores esoteric Haskell side.

 Finishing this roadmap should make you feel confident in how to write ~2000 LOC general-purpose Haskell apps.
 It will also equip you with enough foundation to explore Haskell in any further direction of your need.

+This roadmap focuses on learning well-established software design approaches and deliberately ignores esoteric Haskell side.

 <!-- Summary ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->